yelicoder/spring-data-overview-pluralsight/README.md

   - remove javax.persistence annotation and change all id fields to String
 * Change Repository ID type to String
 * Change from @DataJpaTest to @DataMongoTest
+#### Custom Repository implementation
+* Create an interface and its implementation
+* Entity repository implements the interface